 Love M&Ms?
 Think your clients do too?
 M&Ms has business gift options that will allow you to customize packages of M&Ms with your company colors, logo, or name.
-This is a sweet and simple gift that can go a long way with a lot of your clients.
+This is one of those unique client gift ideas that can go a long way with a lot of your close collaborators.

 Cost: $10–$200 per client

 Chocolate is usually a safe bet, unless you have a health-based business or one that might cater to an audience with specific food allergies and sensitivities.
 Godiva offers a variety of business gifts to choose from, from small four-piece favors to outrageous gift towers.